 #3: One of the Safest Countries

 As we said earlier, Costa Rica is a small country with a low crime rate, making it a very safe country.
 But it is better to be safe than sorry!
-Other countries in Latin America are safer but not as safe as Costa Rica, making it one of the safest countries for Americans to live in.
+Other countries in Latin America are safer but not as secure as Costa Rica, making it one of the safest countries for Americans to live in.

 Most of the population lives in the central valley and rural areas, which are both safe.
 The Rentista and Pensionado program offer legal residency options, making them a good place for US citizens.
 Rural areas tend to have higher crime rates because many rely on growing food for sustenance instead of running a business, so they steal crops from others or money.